 Other materials: headset (earphones and microphone for your computer system), webcam, a ruler, basic function calculator, and other such basic classroom and office instruments will be required.

 Homepages: Dr. M. H. Hill's homepage is at http://www.jsu.edu/depart/geography/mhill/index.html.
 It provides links to course materials and other information.
 The lecture section homepage is at GY251 and for the lab section at GY253.
-The web address of the Distance Learning Site that is the base for all laboratory activity is: https://jsu.instructure.com/.
+The web address of the Distance Education site is the base for all laboratory activity is: https://jsu.instructure.com/.

 Be sure to check Grades to make sure that scores are officially recorded.
 Only numbers showing in the gradebook count.
 To view subsequent scores, click on the icon to view the listing of valid scores.
 The professor's gradebook shows the highest score achieved.
-This is the way Canvas functions and is not an issue about the system.
 After submitting work, check for the successful entry of the scores into your gradebook.
 If the number does not show in the listing, it is a zero.
 When submitting work, allow for transmission time!